techidaily/site-fox-helps/source/_posts/2024-approved-date-labeling-tips-for-image-archivists.md

 Step3Add data/timestamps to both new and old pictures.

-You can download Timestamp for [Android](https://play.google.com/store/apps/details?id=com.jeyluta.timestampcamerafree&gl=US) and [iPhone](https://apps.apple.com/us/app/timestamp-it-photo-stamper/id327756085)here.
+You can download Timestamp for [Android](https://play.google.com/store/apps/details?id=com.jeyluta.timestampcamerafree&gl=US) and [iPhone](https://apps.apple.com/us/app/timestamp-it-photo-stamper/id327756085) here.

 ## Part 2\.
 Edit Photos and Add Date Stamps on The Phone